-What makes \mathcal{M} powerful enough to encode a large variety of object logics? - The λ-calculus (→ p.166) is very powerful for expressing syntax and syntactic manipulations (→ substitution).
-M must be extended by appropriate signature (→ p.169) for an object logic. - Rules of the object logic can be encoded and added to \mathcal{M}^{335} as axioms.
+What makes \mathcal{M} powerful enough to encode a large variety of object logics? - The λ-calculus (→ p.170) is very powerful for expressing syntax and syntactic manipulations (→ substitution).
+M must be extended by appropriate signature (→ p.173) for an object logic. - Rules of the object logic can be encoded and added to \mathcal{M}^{335} as axioms.
 335In some course on propositional logic, you may have learned that the connective \rightarrow is not really necessary since $A \rightarrow B$ is equivalent to $\neg A \lor B$.
 Likewise, we considered $\neg A$ as syntactic sugar (\rightarrow p.21) for $A \rightarrow \bot$.
-Therefore, when we introduce a logic \mathcal{M} that is so extremely simple as far as the number of logical symbols (\rightarrow p.296) is concerned (just \Rightarrow , \equiv , \wedge), one might think that the idea is that all the other logical symbols one usually needs are just syntactic sugar.
+Therefore, when we introduce a logic \mathcal{M} that is so extremely simple as far as the number of logical symbols (\Rightarrow p.301) is concerned (just \Rightarrow , \equiv , \wedge), one might think that the idea is that all the other logical symbols one usually needs are just syntactic sugar.
 This is not the case!
-To encode propositional logic (\Rightarrow p.11) or FOL (\Rightarrow p.61) in \mathcal{M} , we must add their rules as axioms.
-Later (\rightarrow p.353), we will be working with a logic just slightly richer than \mathcal{M} but still quite simple, and there the idea is indeed that all the other logical symbols one usually needs are just syntactic sugar.
+To encode propositional logic (\Rightarrow p.12) or FOL (\Rightarrow p.62) in \mathcal{M} , we must add their rules as axioms.
+Later (\Rightarrow p.359), we will be working with a logic just slightly richer than \mathcal{M} but still quite simple, and there the idea is indeed that all the other logical symbols one usually needs are just syntactic sugar.
 Conclusion (2) General principles of proof building (e.g. resolution, proving by assumption, side condition checking) are not something that must be justified by complicated (and thus error-prone) explanations in natural language - they are formal derivations in the metalogic.
-This has two big advantages (\rightarrow p.294): shared support and high degree of confidence.
-14 HOL: Foundations 14.1 Overview HOL is expressive foundation336 for - Mathematics: analysis, algebra, ... - Computer science: program correctness, hardware verification, ...
-HOL is very similar to \mathcal{M} (\Rightarrow p.291), but it "is" an object logic337! - Reasoning is classical338. - Still339 important: modeling of problems/domains (now within HOL).
+This has two big advantages (\rightarrow p.299): shared support and high degree of confidence.
+14 HOL: Foundations 14.1 Overview HOL is expressive foundation336 for - Mathematics: analysis, algebra, . . . - Computer science: program correctness, hardware verification, . . .
+HOL is very similar to \mathcal{M} (\Rightarrow p.296), but it "is" an object logic337! • HOL is classical338.

+(intuitionistic) logics.

+- Still339 important: modeling of problems/domains (now within HOL). - Still important: deriving relevant reasoning principles.
 336Theorem proving in higher-order logic is an active research area with some impressive applications.
-337The differences between \mathcal{M} (\Rightarrow p.291) and HOL are subtle and the matter is further complicated by the fact that there are little variations in the way in which the Isabelle metalogic \mathcal{M} on the one hand and the object logic HOL are presented.
-But what matters for us here is that HOL is an object logic, i.e., it is one of the object logic that can be represented by \mathcal{M} , just like propositional logic (\Rightarrow p.11) or first-order logic (\Rightarrow p.61).
+337The differences between \mathcal{M} (\Rightarrow p.296) and HOL are subtle and the matter is further complicated by the fact that there are some variations in the way in which the Isabelle metalogic \mathcal{M} on the one hand and the object logic HOL on the other hand are presented.
+But what matters for us here is that HOL is an object logic, i.e., it is one of the object logic that can be represented by \mathcal{M} , just like propositional logic (\Rightarrow p.12) or first-order logic (\Rightarrow p.62).
 That is to say, we use HOL as object logic.
-338Recall (→ p.40) the distinction between classical and intuitionistic logics.
-There is a particular rule (→ p.384) in HOL from which the rule of the excluded middle (→ p.423) can be derived.
-This is in contrast to constructive (→ p.355) (intuitionistic) logics.
-339We have previously looked at metatheory (→ p.291), i.e., how can one logic be represented/modeled in a metalogic. • Still (→ p.353) important: deriving relevant reasoning principles.
-In particular, we have seen how general reasoning principles (→ p.294) can be derived in the metalogic.
-We now set aside the issue of metalogics, but there is still an issue of modeling one system within another: how do we model problems/domains within HOL?
-How do we derive reasoning principles?
-Isabelle/HOL vs. Alternatives We will use Isabelle/ HOL^{340} .
+338 Recall (\Rightarrow p.42) the distinction between classical and intuitionistic logics.
+There is a particular rule (\Rightarrow p.387) in HOL from which the rule of the excluded middle (\Rightarrow p.426) 339We have previously looked at metatheory (→ p.296), i.e., how can one logic be represented/modeled in a metalogic. can be derived.
+This is in contrast to constructive $(\Rightarrow p.360)$ Isabelle/HOL vs. Alternatives We will use Isabelle/ HOL^{340} .